 - Managing Student Loans

 Unfortunately the government loans have the management component down with the many different repayment strategies, including deferment and forbearance.
 There’s even a glimmer of hope in student loan forgiveness, but just Google the news of “PSLF” (public service loan forgiveness), and you’ll find pretty much nothing but bad press and depressing stories.
 I say it’s unfortunate that the government loans are the best at managing student loans for one main reason: The loans are insanely complicated.
 To add to that, the loan servicer’s “customer service” is an oxymoron.
 There are many, many different loans (and they all work differently, too!) wrapped into a master loan shell.
 Which ones get paid?
 Which ones gain interest?
 Right after my wife’s fellowship, we were on an income-based repayment, and our payment was about $4,000 per month!
 The loans still accrued interest each month, even with such a giant payment!
 Our student loan servicing company couldn’t explain how the loans worked and why we were moving so far backwards with such large payments.
 They were incredibly happy and nice about it, but they couldn’t explain anything.
 We just got sent to the transfer portal every time we called, being transferred to one nice “customer service” representative after another.
 I read and studied about each kind of government loan for weeks.
 I already felt educated about the loans, but I needed more information.
-There’s kinda a lot to go into, so that will be for another time.
+The student loans repayment method that worked in residency and fellowship didn't work for the next step.
 Short answer to the story is that for managing the student loans, the government loans can keep your costs down during residency and fellowship, but there’s still a price for that – interest accrual.
-As for repaying the loans, the government loans are just unfair.
+From a cash flow perspective, the government loans have flexibility that other loans don't offer.
+As for repaying the loans (unless you're counting on the PSLF program), the government loans are just unfair.

 - Paying Student Loans

 At the end of it all, proper management of your student loans will lead to a quicker start after medical training.
-If you feel you haven’t received good advice on student loans, let me know!
+Don't let student debt drag you down as you're building your career.
+Plan your financial path and move forward!